mdshahbazansari/cluster-devide-server-into-multyPart-core-based/README.md

 This is the simplest way to create an Express server using a single process:

-##  OUTPUT - server-single.js
-Server started!
-Process ID: 14832
-Parent Process ID: 7420

-## 🧪 2.
-Clustered Express Server (Multi-Core)

-This setup uses Node.js's cluster module to fork the server into multiple workers, one for each CPU core:

-##  OUTPUT - server-cluster.js
-Worker 1 started with PID 10124
-Worker 2 started with PID 10126
-Worker 3 started with PID 10128
-Worker 4 started with PID 10130

 ```js
 // server-single.js

 import express from 'express'